 They're ONE part of a bigger pie, and great for establishing Know, Like, and Trust, but NOT great for getting clients.

 Watch this short video to find out what is.
 Hint: It's about getting OFFLINE.
 Hallelujah!

 You may think brand building is the domain of the uber creative in the gold-walled office in NYC, but the reality is you don’t need to wear snakeskin skinny jeans at church to stand out.
 Here are three basic steps to start you on the path to creating an unmistakable company signature.Read More

 What do a performance festival, a fictitious airline, and a lap dance have to do with each other?
 The answer—I thought—was was my business.
 Then I heard something that changed everything.Read More

 When was the last time you asked yourself why you're doing what you're doing?
 I can cram my day with lots of tasks, and on good days I accomplish them all.
 But if at the end of the day I have lots “done”, and I’m no clearer on why I’ve done it, it creates a certain flavor of angst and confusion.Read More

 I had just given a talk to a group of entrepreneurs in San Francisco where I opened the discussion with story, as I always do.
-A member of the audience approached me and said he wanted to transport his listeners the way I had transported mine.
-He felt the shift in the room when I shared my three minute tale before launching the workshop, and he knew the science.Read More
+A member of the audience approached me later and said he had felt the story shift the room.
+What he didn’t know was why.Read More